TRIPURA RAHASYA

 Sage will, in due course, initiate the seeker in divine

 magnificence.
-The initiate’s accumulated merits, reinforced
+The initiate’s accumulated merits,

 by association with the wise and by divine grace,